 Frequently Asked Questions

-• Blush Physical Therapy & Pelvic Wellness is an out-of-network practice, meaning we don’t work directly with insurance companies.
-This choice allows us to focus entirely on what matters most: Your care.
+Blush Physical Therapy & Pelvic Wellness is an out-of-network practice, meaning we don’t work directly with insurance companies.
+This allows us to focus fully on what matters most: your care.

-We provide a detailed invoice (superbill) for you to submit to your insurance for potential reimbursement.
-We accept FSA and HSA cards.
+We gladly accept FSA/HSA cards and provide detailed invoices (superbills) you can submit to your insurance for potential reimbursement.

-We also provide package plans to reduce the cost of care and better support your wellness journey.
-Our number one priority is to give you the freedom to make the best decisions for your health!
+See our rates here.
+To make care more accessible, we also offer package plans to reduce cost and support you throughout your wellness journey.
+Our top priority is giving you the freedom to make the best choices for your health.

 Many patients have better out-of-network benefits than they realize.
 Often 50-80% of their appointment costs are reimbursed.